networknt/light-doc/content/en/tutorial/light-kafka/producer-consumer/_index.md

 reviewed: true
 ---

-This tutorial will build a microservice that produces a list of key-value pairs to a Kafka topic and consumes the list of records with another get endpoint.
+This tutorial will build a microservice that produces a list of users to a Kafka topic and consumes the list of users with another get endpoint.

 ### Codegen